rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 **production overlay**

-switch to production overlay directory and tree:
+switch to helloworld directory and tree:
 ```
-tree production
+tree
 ```
 * view the deployment.yaml #changing the replica count
 * view the kustomization. yaml #matched on labels and the patched & mergred with base/deployment.yaml

-switch to helloworld directory:
+deploy production variant:
 ```
 kustomize build overlays/production | kubectl apply -f -
 ```